 Throughout your third-trimester appointments, your health care provider will continue to measure your fundal height, which is the size of your uterus.
 This helps to track your baby's growth and development.

 Lastly, your doctor will discuss with you about being prepared for the arrival of your baby, labor and delivery procedures, and any other concerns you might have.
+You can use a birth plan checklist to help you think through preferences like pain relief, delivery methods, and newborn care options in advance.
 You'll likely receive a hospital registration packet too, so you can familiarize yourself with what to expect on the big day.

 These appointments aren't just about getting measurements or ordering another blood test.